jonans/bsnotify/README.md

 Thats where bsnotify comes in, it will notify BS of printers outside your LAN.

 Tested on Linux and Windows with P1P.
-If it works on X1 series let me know.
+Tested on MacOS and Linux with X1C.

 ## Requirements